Optimocracy, our system of governance

 In Optimocracy, anyone can be a voting member of a commission or other governing body, without campaigning for election or appointment.
 The only requirements are

-- The member must have, and use, an identity credential with a minimum Identity Quality score as set by the Chief Moderator of the community
+- The member must have, and use, an identity credential with a minimum Identity Quality score as set by the Chief Moderator of the community or commission

 - The member must demonstrate ongoing participation in the commission (or other governing body) by digitally signing its periodic checkpoints and polls, and must contribute to its deliberations at a minimum level set by its moderator.